Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum aspects of spacetime: Black holes, horizons, and conformal quantum mechanics (CQM)

 \section{Quantum aspects of spacetime: Black holes, horizons, and conformal quantum mechanics (CQM)}

-In this section, we address the essential geometric features of the spacetime background.
-In particular, this is of relevance for the computation of the probabilities~(\ref{eq:P_ex_explicit}) and (\ref{eq:P_ab_explicit}) for HBAR radiation, which requires geometry-specific field modes and spacetime worldlines.
-With these probabilities, we will derive the emission of radiation fields due to the fall of particles through the event horizon, as well the associated black hole thermodynamics.
+This is a mainly self-contained section where we address the essential geometric features of the spacetime background.
+It serves as an introduction to spacetime properties related to black holes, as well as to the near-horizon approximation and conformal quantum mechanics.
 In the main text of this article, we will consider a generalization of Schwarzschild spacetime geometries; further generalization to include black hole rotation is discussed in Appendix~\ref{app:spacetime}.

+However, one should also keep in mind that this background is of direct relevance for the computation of the probabilities~(\ref{eq:P_ex_explicit}) and (\ref{eq:P_ab_explicit}) for HBAR radiation, which requires geometry-specific field modes and spacetime worldlines.
+These probabilities will be computed in the next section, where we will derive the emission of radiation fields due to the fall of particles through the event horizon, as well the associated black hole thermodynamics.

 For the remainder of this article, with the exception of the first paragraph of the next Sec.~\ref{sec:BH-geom_horizons} or unless stated otherwise, we will use Planck natural units ($\hbar =1$, $c=1$, $k_{B} =1$, $G=1$).